mehd-io/pypi-duck-flow/README.md

 The project requires :
 * Python 3.11
 * Poetry for dependency management.

-There's also a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) for VSCode.
+* Nodejs (only for the visualization part)

+There's also two [devcontainers](https://code.visualstudio.com/docs/devcontainers/containers) definitions for VSCode : one for Python, and one for NodeJS.
 Finally a `Makefile` is available to run common tasks.

 ### Env & credentials